RParedesPalacios/GILA/docs/class_source.md

 #### Directories:

-These method is more convenient because all the images are not loaded in memory but processed in a flow manner.
+This method is more convenient because images are not loaded in memory but processed in a flow manner.

 Each class is a directory containing all the images of that class.
 In this case same class image **must** be in the same folder.
 And the folders of the different classes must be in the same directory: